fabiommendes/craftinginterpreters/book/functions.md

 Curiously, two names for these functions -- "native" and "foreign" -- are antonyms.
 Maybe it depends on the perspective of the person choosing the term.
-If you think of yourself as "living" within the runtime's implementation (in our case, Java) then functions written in that are "native".
-But if you have the mindset of a *user* of your language, then the runtime is implemented in some other "foreign" language.
+If you think of yourself as "living" within the runtime's implementation (in our case, Python) then functions written in that are "native".
+But if you have the mindset of a _user_ of your language, then the runtime is implemented in some other "foreign" language.

 Or it may be that "native" refers to the machine code language of the underlying hardware.
-In Java, "native" methods are ones implemented in C or C++ and compiled to native machine code.
+In Python, "native" methods are ones implemented in C or C++ and compiled to native machine code.

 <img src="image/functions/foreign.png" class="above" alt="All a matter of perspective." />